 The acceptance rates at the top US universities (Ivy League and Elite Schools) are around 5 – 7%.
 The figure is slightly encouraging for other universities, but it’s still very competitive.

 Canada shares a lot of similarities to the education system in the US.
 But, culturally, Canada is very different.
 Canada is probably one of the best and safest countries to live in.
 The nation is very welcoming to foreign students; in fact, they want more and more international students.

 Study in Canada vs USA

 USA will provide you with much more options than in Canada or any other country.
-Getting into a top 15 Canadian University and a top 100 US university will basically provide you with more or less similar quality of teaching & education.
-So, if you are not among the top 5% in your class, but you want to attend one of the best universities in the world, USA would be ideal for you.
+Getting into a top 15 Canadian university and a top 100 US university will basically provide you with more or less similar quality of teaching & education.
+So, if you are not among the top 5% in your class, but you want to attend one of the best universities in the world, the USA would be ideal for you.

 Secondly, the US education system is famous for its flexibility.
 One can easily opt for a second major or even a third major for his/her bachelor’s degree.

 If you go for a liberal arts college in the US, you will have even more freedom to choose courses, as there is a little restriction as to what you may choose and how many you choose.

 If you are not sure of your career decision, exploring your interest in a US university is a wise move.

 Thirdly, US universities offer multiple scholarships and financial aid schemes to international students.
 The US universities offer both merit-based and need-based scholarships.

 Last but not least, the US offers a wide range of career options to international students.
 The country hosts some the majority of Fortune 500 companies, and hence there are excellent job opportunities for the foreign graduates.